Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Experimental testing of spectral shearing compatibility with time-bins

-The derivative of a triangle wave is a square wave, i.e., a true triangle wave just has two different slopes that it switches between.
+Due to the bandwidth and sensitivity limitations of the AWG and optical spectrum analyzer (OSA), respectively, we did not examine the sawtooth wave. {To illustrate the effect of using an AWG without sufficient bandwidth to produce a triangle wave at the required frequency, we present Fig.~\ref{fig:Trigfreqshfit} and Fig.~\ref{fig:Sinefreqshfit}.} The derivative of a triangle wave is a square wave, i.e., a true triangle wave just has two different slopes that it switches between.
 In Fig.~\ref{fig:Trigfreqshfit}, the frequency shift vs triangle-wave phase is plotted and fitted to a sine curve.
 The fit has $1-R^2<10^{-13}$ which is a very good fit to a sine wave.
 The missing square wave shape in the spectral shearing and the good fit to a sinewave corroborates the insufficient bandwidth of this waveform generator needed for the triangle wave.
-Whereas in Fig.~\ref{fig:Sinefreqshfit}, for the sinewave, we find a very good fit to a cosine as expected ($1-R^2=10^{-14}$) and for a larger overall shift compared to the triangle wave.
-Fig.~\ref{fig:Trigfreqshfit} and Fig.~\ref{fig:Sinefreqshfit} demonstrate a significant practical advantage of the sinewave over more complex waveforms.
-The sinewave is a pure single frequency tone whereas the triangle wave and sawtooth waves have many Fourier components which can increase the necessary analog bandwidth of the required equipment by $>$10x.
+Whereas in Fig.~\ref{fig:Sinefreqshfit}, for the sinewave, we find a very good fit to a cosine as expected ($1-R^2=10^{-14}$) and for a larger overall shift compared to the triangle wave. {It is expected that the shift using the triangle wave would be smaller because when the AWG is attempting to emit a triangle wave, the power into the fundamental harmonic is lower leading to a lower overall peak-peak voltage compared to the sinewave at the same frequency.} Fig.~\ref{fig:Trigfreqshfit} and Fig.~\ref{fig:Sinefreqshfit} demonstrate a significant practical advantage of the sinewave over more complex waveforms {and the precise control we have of the generated sign and magnitude of the frequency shift using this technique in our system.} The sinewave is a pure single frequency tone whereas the triangle wave and sawtooth waves have many Fourier components which can increase the necessary analog bandwidth of the required equipment by $>$10x. {These measurements also illustrate some of the pitfalls possible when attempting to use an instrument to drive frequency shearing without having the sufficient bandwidth for the waveform and frequency chosen while also highlighting some of the advantages of using a simple sinewave.}

 In Fig.~\ref{fig:Sinefreqshfit}, the fitted amplitude, corresponding to the maximum shift, is 1.007~GHz and 1.02~GHz for the long and short path, respectively, which is nearly identical as desired for time bins.
 By using Eq.~\eqref{eq:DelfS} for our experimental parameters, we estimate about 1.2-1.5~GHz shift.
 The difference is likely due in part to (1) pulse width being appreciable compared to the duration of the shearing waveform, (2) unaccounted for additional insertion loss into the modulator and frequency-dependence in $V_{\pi}$, and (3) some averaging of the center-frequency drift of the laser which was about 100~MHz.